Olatanwa1/Data_Analyst_Project-Portfolio/README.md

 <h1 align="center">Hi 👋, I'm Abidemi Badmus</h1>
 <h3 align="center">A detail-oriented Data Analyst from Nigeria</h3>

+As a data analyst, I am skilled in data collection, modelling, exploration, cleaning, and visualization.
+I am well experienced with using tools like Python, SQL, Power BI, Tableau, Excel, and Google Sheets.

+Throughout my journey, I've gained experience using data to uncover trends and help organizations make data supported decisions.
+My goal is to grow more in the data space and tackle more challenges to come.

+I am always eager to learn and grow.
+I look forward to connect.

 - 🔭 I’m currently working on **Sales Dataset**

 - 👯 I’m looking to collaborate on **Service Evaluation in the corporate world**